VPS Setup (Hostinger)

 ~/.ssh/authorized_keys - Backs up

-- Disables empty passwords and PAM
+/etc/ssh/sshd_config - Disables password authentication, empty passwords, and PAM

 - Sets root login to key-only (

-prohibit-password) - Validates the config and restarts the SSH daemon (handles both
+prohibit-password) - Validates the config and restarts the SSH daemon

 Why piped from Mac: The script needs the SSH public key as an argument.
 Since the key is in the Shared-Infrastructure vault (which the VPS service account can't access), we fetch it locally with op and pass it in.